bogie/Beeftext/README.md

 Beeftext is a text snippet management tool for Windows, inspired by [TextExpander].

 > [!important]
-> Beeftext is now in maintenance mode.
-No new feature will be added, but fixes for major issues will be provided.
+> I have continued development for BeefText in a limited capacity to suit mainly my needs.
+PRs might be accepted, feature requests might be considered.

 TextExpander is a great program, packed with features.
 To keep the company profitable, [Smile] had to switch to a subscription-based model in 2016.
 And for people who only need the